GPuntobit/GPuntobit/README.md

 - 👋 Hi, I’m @GPuntobit, I live in the metropolitan city of Bologna.
-- 👀 I am interested in gaming development (CSharp), web design (Ruby on rails) & AI (Ruby) and I'm learning now ProLog.
+- 👀 I am interested in gaming development (CSharp), web design (Ruby on rails) & AI (Ruby).
+- 📖I'm learning now ProLog.
 - 🌱 I did Full-Stack Web Developer - Refresh Academy.
 I have finished after 6 month the course...
 Started at the end of January (2025)!
 - 💞️ I’m looking to collaborate on only my project (at the moment...) for upgrade my skills.
 - 📫 How to reach me gabriel.schipor@outlook.it